What to Do in Bruges in One Day: The Ultimate Guide

 Are you planning to stay over?
 Good, Bruges really is best seen in two days!
 Here’s my recommendations for hotels.

-These were my top things to do in bruges in one day!
-I really enjoyed my own visit to Bruges.
-These tips should surely cover you for at LEAST a day in Bruges, but probably even two days.
-Enjoy!
+These were my top things to do in Bruges in one day!
+I really enjoyed my visit.
+These tips should surely cover you for at LEAST one day in Bruges, but probably even two days or more.

 What are your best tips for things to do in Bruges in one day?